MandarVade/MEGAHACK-AI-TOXIC-CLASSIFICATION/readme.md

 | `JWT_SECRET`  | Secret key for JWT token generation             | `your_jwt_secret_key`                      |
 | `PORT`        | Port for the backend server                     | `5000`                                     |
 | `PYTHON_API_URL` | URL of the Python toxicity analysis API      | `http://localhost:8000/analyze`           |

-## License
-MIT License.
-See **LICENSE** for details.

----
-This README provides a comprehensive guide to setting up, using, and understanding **ToxiScan**.
-Let me know if you need any refinements! 🚀